recommend-games/blog/content/posts/sdj_2024_3/index.md

 ## Who will win?

 It may be my ignorance, but {{% game 376683 %}}In the Footsteps of Darwin{{% /game %}} is for me the outsider amongst the nominees.
-I have a really hard time deciding between the other two games. {{% game 373106 %}}Sky Team{{% /game %}} appears to be quite an exceptional game, but maybe the whole two-player-curse is still a bit of a burden.
+I have a really hard time deciding between the other two games. {{% game 373106 %}}Sky Team{{% /game %}} appears to be quite an exceptional game, but maybe the whole two-player-curse is still too much of a burden.
 In the end, my (proverbial) money is on {{% game 393325 %}}Captain Flip{{% /game %}} – it'd be the winner most in keeping with the most recent choices.

 # Nominated for {{% kdj %}}Kennerspiel des Jahres 2024{{% /kdj %}}